mauriziotirabassi/calcium_based_plasticity/README.md

 - `stdp_ca_synapse.nestml` — NESTML implementation of the calcium-based STDP synapse.
 - `notebook.ipynb` — Jupyter notebook with the simulations.
 - `supplementary_material.pdf` — Comments on findings.

-## References

-- G. Chindemi et al., *A calcium-based plasticity model for predicting long-term potentiation and depression in the neocortex*, Nature Communications, 2022:contentReference[oaicite:1]{index=1}.